 Guilt trip manipulation typically occurs in our closest relationships, such as those with a spouse, romantic partner, parent, or close friend.

 Put simply, guilt-tripping meaning in a relationship implies that it occurs when one person uses guilt as a tool to make the other feel bad so that the other person will change their behavior.

 For example, if your partner has to work late instead of coming home and hanging out with you, you might guilt trip them by saying that you always make a point to come home on time for dinner, but they never do.

 If your partner forgets to unload the dishwasher, you may make them guilty by listing all the chores that you’ve done around the house over the day.

-Other guilt trip examples include one person telling their significant other they will be depressed and lonely if their partner goes out with friends one night, or a parent telling their busy adult child that they “never come to visit.”
+Other examples of guilt tripping in relationships examples include one person telling their significant other they will be depressed and lonely if their partner goes out with friends one night or a parent telling their busy adult child that they “never come to visit.”

 Several types of guilt can show up in a relationship, but all of them have the same goal: making a person feel ashamed so they will give in to what the other person wants.

 Consider the following ways of using guilt to manipulate:

 Let’s say that your partner doesn’t agree with your decision to go gambling at the casino with friends over the weekend and would rather you stay home.